 Met.3D is an open-source visualisation tool for interactive, three-dimensional visualisation of numerical ensemble weather predictions and similar numerical atmospheric model datasets.
 Met.3D uses state-of-the-art computer graphics technology and implements a number of recently proposed ensemble visualization methods to facilitate interactive 3D visual data analysis in a novel way.

 Met.3D is developed at the Visual Data Analysis Group at the Regional Computing Center of Universität Hamburg and at the Computer Graphics & Visualization Group in the Department of Informatics of the Technical University of Munich (TUM), Germany.
 Since 2015, we receive ongoing funding from the German Research Foundation (DFG) within the Collaborative Research Centre SFB/TRR 165 Waves to Weather and the UHH Cluster of Excellence CLICCS.
 Previously, the development was partly funded by the European Union under the ERC Advanced Grant 291372 SaferVis and the ERC Proof-of-Concept Grant "Vis4Weather".

-The tool is intended to be used as a visualization tool in the atmospheric sciences, as well as to facilitate research on visualization in meteorology.
+Met.3D is intended to be used as a visualization framework in the atmospheric sciences, as well as to facilitate research on visualization in meteorology.
 We have released an open-source version of Met.3D on Gitlab, in addition, experimental research code has led to a number of publications.
 If you are interested in some of the methods described in the publications, please contact us.